adamkvonende/BTC_CSKT_AWARE/README.md

 ## 🔄 Analysis Workflow

-For each data source:

-1. Raw data is processed using dedicated R scripts
+1. Raw data from each survey or data source is processed using dedicated R scripts to create constructs for analysis.

-2. These scripts generate demographic variables and survey constructs
-3. Processed data is then merged for comprehensive analyses
-4. Results are compiled into structured Excel reports
+2. The processed data is then merged, analysed, and the results are compiled into Excel files, with multiple sheets corresponding to each analysis

 ## 📅️ Year 2